tracypaigereads/tracypaigereads.github.io/_posts/2023-09-18-a-little-life.md

 <br>

-The sympathy I felt for Jude was largely due to the way Yanagahira writes: there is such a beautiful, suspending quality to her prose, almost as if time ceases to exist, and all the events throughout Jude’s life occur and affect him all at once.
+The sympathy I felt for Jude was largely due to the way Yanagihara writes: there is such a beautiful, suspending quality to her prose, almost as if time ceases to exist, and all the events throughout Jude’s life occur and affect him all at once.
 At any point in the novel, I couldn’t help but fear for him, especially since I couldn’t see a feasible route for his recovery.
 The deeper I got into the novel, the more it felt like I’d jumped from a cliff and was falling, waiting to hit the ground, because for Jude, what comes up must eventually come back down.
 Every positive moment portends a negative one.

 Reading about Jude’s moments of joy, especially the part where Harold and Julia adopt him, felt like a gradual farewell to his character.
-His temporary happiness was flimsy, much like my own hopes for him to get better.
+His happiness was flimsy, much like my own hopes for him to get better.
 The story begins and ends on Lispenard Street, paralleling the way Jude’s life begins and ends in immense pain.

 <br>
 > <font color="#738276"> “Life is so sad, he would think in those moments.
 It’s so sad, and yet we all do it.
 We all cling to it; we all search for something to give us solace.”</font>